 When your Elderly Parent Hurts You

-In this blog-essay Paula Kuitenbrouwer uses several narratives to illustrate how elderly parents can hurt their adult children.
+In this essay Paula Kuitenbrouwer uses several narratives to illustrate how elderly parents can hurt their adult children.
 She turns to classical literature and fine arts for soul nourishing inspiration.
-Kuitenbrouwer guides you through the classical story of Pelops followed by philosophical musings and concluding thoughts.
+The reader will be guided through the classical story of Pelops followed by philosophical musings and concluding thoughts.

-Person 10.
 ‘It all has left me depressed and fearful for my own ageing.
 High age is romanticized.
 Perhaps it would be beneficial to offer elderly mental health coaching.
-There used to be a chaplain taking religious care of old people, now there are mainly nurses and managers’.
+In the old days there was a chaplain taking religious care of old people, now there are mainly nurses and managers who do not keep them on the right track because they have no time for that’.

 Adult children aren’t snowflakes; they have experienced social hurt as from their young schooldays.
 There are parents who age into angels and those who resort to toxic games, and all stages in between.
 The question is why?
 There are many possible reasons: old age, behavioral side-effects of medication, illness, drinking, rusty social skills, tiredness, decreased empathy, dwindling love, frustration, and character.
 The answer is seldom uni-causal.
 Knowing what mix has caused hurtful remarks can put suffering into perspective, so here are a few to consider (and should there be more, please add them to the comment section):

-On a less brain-damaged level; parents can have too many debit cards.
+On a less brain-damaged level; parents can have too many ‘debit cards’.
 They pull these cards whenever they feel vulnerable (which is sad).
 One card is Illness, the other Old Age.
 Loneliness is another card and so is Inheritance.
-They masterfully play around with these cards; remember, they know you well.
+They masterfully play around with these cards; remember, they know you well; they know your weak spots.
 It is a power game of emotional blackmailing, manipulation, and future faking

 There can be an underlying trait of autism, arrogance, or narcissism.
 In the limited world of an elderly parent it is expected that their children will care for them.
 That is the natural thing to do, right?
 Well, children of older parents are somewhere between 50-70 themselves.
 They are the sandwich generation: taking care of their parents and (adolescent) children, sometimes even grandchildren.
 If caretakers fall ill or fail, a Vesuvian anger can erupt.
 Adult children, especially women/daughters, are to be expected to work unrewarded, unpaid, being available 24/7, or else….you will be taught an old fashioned parental lesson.